captdam/DD-40/Communication/README-L1.md

 In this document, the method used by the physical layer of the communication system will be discussed here.
 In the first part of this document, it will discuss the design of the circuit; in the second part of this document, the physical implementation will be discussed.

 There is full-duplex UART port on the ROV's controller (ATmeage328P) and the operator-side console (STC89C52RC).
 By connecting the UART port of this two MCUs, the two systems should be able to exchange data between each other directly.
-Plus, to give the operator a directly and clearly view of the surrending of the ROV, there is a camera mounted on the ROv.
-Which means, there will be an adtional wire carring video signal other than the data wires.
+Plus, to give the operator a directly and clearly view of the surrounding of the ROV, there is a camera mounted on the ROV Which means, there will be an additional wire carrying video signal other than the data wires.

 In this document, the following terms will be used:
 - Control signal: Digital signal send from operator-side console to ROV.
 The operator will send this signal to the ROV to control the ROV, or to setup the autopilot function on the ROV.
 - Data signal: Digital signal send from ROV to operator-side console.
-The ROV will gather data such as pitch angle, direction and ect. and send them to the operator-side console.
-This signal helps the operator to understant the ROV's statue.
+The ROV will gather data such as pitch angle, direction etc. and send them to the operator-side console.
+This signal helps the operator to understand the ROV's statue.
-- Video signal: Analog video signal send from camara on the ROV to screen on the operator-side console.
+- Video signal: Analog video signal send from camera on the ROV to screen on the operator-side console.

-Note: The highest frequency that a digital signal could generated is 0.5 * BAUD (one low bit and one high bit together forms a compelete square wave).
+Note: The highest frequency that a digital signal could generated is 0.5 * BAUD (one low bit and one high bit together forms a complete square wave).
 In this document, the frequency will be calculated by formula "1 * BAUD " instead of "0.5 * BAUD".
 This will provide a safety factor of 2.

 ## Design scope